Adams tells court he ‘liked but did not have many dealings’ with British spy

 “The only people who could have revealed that were the people who were using him, his handlers, so the special branch who he was acting as an agent for.”

-Mr Adams said Mr Donaldson told Declan Kearney of Sinn Fein, who then informed Mr Adams.
+Mr Adams said Mr Donaldson told Declan Kearney, of Sinn Fein’s branch in Northern Ireland, who then informed Mr Adams.

 Mr Adams asked Mr Kearney to get in touch with Mr Donaldson and “ascertain the truth of this”.

-He was interviewed by two senior members of the party, where Mr Donaldson acknowledged that the was an informer and he was dismissed, the court heard.
+He was interviewed by two senior members of the party, Mr Donaldson acknowledged that he was an informer, and he was dismissed, the court heard.

 “Denis acknowledged that he had been an agent and he had been an agent for 20 years,” Mr Adams said.